Unboxed-Software/solana-course/content/anchor-pdas.md

 }
 ```

+Notice that `realloc` is set to `8 + 4 + instruction_data.len()`.
+This breaks down as follows:
+- `8` is for the account discriminator
-When using `String` types, an addition 4 bytes of space is used to store the length of the `String` in addition to the space allocated for the `String` itself.
+- `4` is for the 4 bytes of space that BORSH uses to store the length of the string
+- `instruction_data.len()` is the length of the string itself

 If the change in account data length is additive, lamports will be transferred from the `realloc::payer` to the account in order to maintain rent exemption.
 Likewise, if the change is subtractive, lamports will be transferred from the account back to the `realloc::payer`.

 The `realloc::zero` constraint is required in order to determine whether the new memory should be zero initialized after reallocation.
-This constraint should be set to true in cases where the memory of an account is expected shrink and expand multiple times.
+This constraint should be set to true in cases where you expect the memory of an account to shrink and expand multiple times.
+That way you zero out space that would otherwise show as stale data.

 ### Close

 The `close` constraint provides a simple and secure way to close an existing account.

 The `close` constraint marks the account as closed at the end of the instruction’s execution by setting its discriminator to the `CLOSED_ACCOUNT_DISCRIMINATOR` and sends its lamports to a specified account.
 Setting the discriminator to a special variant makes account revival attacks (where a subsequent instruction adds the rent exemption lamports again) impossible.
-If the account was reinitialized, it would fail the discriminator check and be considered invalid by the program.
+If someone tries to reinitialize the account, the reinitialization will fail the discriminator check and be considered invalid by the program.

-The example below uses the `close` constraint to close the `data_account` and sending the lamports allocated for rent to the `receiver` account.
+The example below uses the `close` constraint to close the `data_account` and sends the lamports allocated for rent to the `receiver` account.

 ```rust
 pub fn close(ctx: Context<Close>) -> Result<()> {